-The mission of the Anderson University Athletic Training Program is to prepare students, within a Christian, liberal arts tradition, as health care professionals for a lifetime of service to athletes and physically active individuals.
+The mission of the Anderson University athletic training program is to prepare students, within a Christian, liberal arts tradition, as healthcare providers for a lifetime of service dedicated to whole-person, patient-centered care.